SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Safety Module for Real-world Experiments

 \subsection{Action Correction for Obstacle Avoidance}

 The predicted collision probability is conditioned on $s_t^d$ and $a_t$, which means we can modify the action to reduce the collision probability.
-When the value of $Q_c$ exceeds a pre-defined threshold $d_c$, it indicates a dangerous situation, then actions $a_t$ from the navigation policy will be corrected iteratively until $Q_c<d_c$.
-The correction function $\psi(\cdot)$ will project the raw action to a safer one based on gradients \cite{usl}
+The correction mechanism is illustrated in Fig.~\ref{fig:correct}.
+When the value of $Q_c$ exceeds a pre-defined threshold $d_c$, it indicates a dangerous situation, then actions from the navigation policy will be corrected iteratively until $Q_c<d_c$.
+The correction function $\varphi(\cdot)$ will project the raw action $a_0 = a_t$ to a safer one based on gradients \cite{usl}

-where $k$ is the iteration number.
+where $k=0,1,\ldots,n$ is the iteration number.
 The adjustment of the probability threshold $d_c$ can be viewed as a trade-off between safety and navigation performance.
 In general cases, $d_c$ is set to 0.5 because when $Q_c>0.5$, the minimum distance is less than the safety distance $\beta$ according to Eq.~\eqref{eq:soft}.